mdibl/pipeline-prep/doc.md

 The information under the root directory of the package is organized as follow:

+ - [Alignment Tools Base](#alignment-tools-base)   --- (tools): root directory for alignment tools - each tool has a sub-directory
+ - [ data_sources]  --- root directory for data sources - each data source has a config file
+ * Configuration.cfg.           --- The global config file for this package
+ * newDatasetVersionTrigger.sh  --- a trigger to run when a new release of a given dataset is detected
+ * newToolVersionTrigger.sh     --- a trigger to run when a new version of a given tool is detected

  * tools         --- root directory for alignment tools - each tool has a sub-directory
  * data_sources  --- root directory for data sources - each data source has a config file
  * Configuration.cfg.           --- The global config file for this package